Tmitchy/Python-Security-Tools/project-template.md

 ```

 **4. Challenges & How I Solved Them**
-What broke, what was confusing, what took longer than expected — and how I got past it.
+What broke, what was confusing, what took longer than expected, and how I got past it.
 This is the part that shows actual problem-solving, not just a finished result.

 **5. Result**
 What does it actually do now?
 Screenshot/sample output if relevant.

 **6. What I'd Improve Next**
-Honest next steps — better error handling, more inputs supported, turning it into a proper CLI tool, etc.
+Honest next steps: better error handling, more inputs supported, turning it into a proper CLI tool, etc.

 **7. Link**
 🔗 [Full source on GitHub](#)